The Admission Process

 Ready to Join?

-Give us a call at the location you are interested in to schedule a tour.
+Fill out the pre-registration form below and give us a call at the location you are interested in to schedule a tour.
 We look forward to welcoming your family to our amazing community!

 The Magnolia Schoolhouse